ukparliament/weeknotes.data-search/2018/14/index.md

 * A good discussion on use cases for animation e.g. spot the difference scenarios, gamification, change over time.

 On his return, Matthieu had a brief chat with Liz.
 The visual vocabulary chart reminded her of the [Data Viz Project](http://datavizproject.com/).
-She also recommends [this post on how we position and what we compare](http://www.storytellingwithdata.com/blog/2017/12/14/how-we-position-and-what-we-compare).
+Liz also recommends [this post on how we position and what we compare](http://www.storytellingwithdata.com/blog/2017/12/14/how-we-position-and-what-we-compare).

 ### One world, one web, one team

-[Jianhan](https://twitter.com/jianhanzhu) has been working with the Content Team to add and remove Lords' photos.
+[Jianhan](https://twitter.com/jianhanzhu) has been working with the Content Team to add and remove Lords Members' photos.

 [Samu](https://twitter.com/langsamu) worked with [Jamie](https://twitter.com/oddtype) and Jenna to expand our article content model and accompanying API.
 They've added some features to enable better contextual representation on the website, including the ability to display what kind of article it is and how it relates to other articles and collections (including multiple breadcrumbs for an article in a polyhierarchy).

-[Dan](https://twitter.com/dasbarrett) and Samu met with the team looking into [Research Briefings](https://researchbriefings.parliament.uk/) on [beta.parliament](https://beta.parliament.uk).
+[Dan](https://twitter.com/dasbarrett) and Samu met with the team looking into [Research briefings](https://researchbriefings.parliament.uk/) on [beta.parliament](https://beta.parliament.uk).
 Dan gave a lot of context about how this feature fits in with the rest of our data and web estate.
-Samu outlined an iterative plan for a scalable new publication workflow that builds on the strengths of the current Research Briefings publishing process while allowing for future improvements.
+Samu outlined an iterative plan for a scalable new publication workflow that builds on the strengths of the current Research briefings publishing process, while allowing for future improvements.

 ### Looking at Links

 Liz has been using webmaster tools to find all the sites that have links to [www.parliament.uk](http://www.parliament.uk).
-It provides a list of 1,000,000 links and the site name from which we can get the volume of links from a site and the amount of 'distinct' sites.
-Distinct is tricky because there are variations of the same site, but she estimates there are 10,044 or less sites that link to www.parliament.uk, ignoring http and .co.uk variations.
-1,000,000 is probably the limit and this is covering pages that have 8 or more links.
+It provides a list of 1,000,000 links and the site name, from which we can get the volume of links from a site, and the amount of ‘distinct’ sites.
+Distinct is tricky because there are variations of the same site.
+Nevertheless, Liz estimates there are 10,044 or less sites that link to www.parliament.uk, ignoring http and .co.uk variations.
+1,000,000 is probably the limit and this is covering pages that have eight or more links.
 The highest linked pages have ~20,000 inbound links.
-She's currently looking at how to visualise this.
+She’s currently looking at how to visualise this.

 ### Domain modelling